paschalidis/master-thesis/README.md

 # Increasing the performance of data clustering techniques
-Thesis under of Master of Science in Software Engineering for Internet and Mobile Applications
+Thesis under Master of Science in Software Engineering for Internet and Mobile Applications

 Department of Computer Science and Engineering University of Applied Sciences of Thessaly (TEI of Thessaly)